 Spring brings out the pink rhododendrons.
 Come summertime, this is a great place for family reunions.
 The fall huckleberries and blackberries are ripe for the picking.
-This a park for all seasons.
+This is truly a park for all seasons.

 Campers in H Loop are allowed to ride directly onto the dunes from Oct.
 1-April 30 only.
 Campers in other loops, and all campers during Prime Season, are asked not to unload their ATV's within the campground unless a "toy" hauler is being used for camping.